Galijeh, Isfahan

-Galijeh (گليجه, also Romanized as Galījeh; also known as Kalījeh) is a village in Padena-ye Sofla Rural District, Padena District, Semirom County, Isfahan Province, Iran.
-At the 2006 census, its population was 17, in 6 families.
+Galijeh (گليجه) (Note: Also romanized as Galījeh; also known as Kalījeh) is a village in Padena-ye Sofla Rural District of Padena District in Semirom County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 17 in six households.
+The following censuses in 2011 and 2016 counted a population below the reporting threshold.